RSGInc/VisionEval-Dev/sources/modules/VEHouseholdVehiclesDL/inst/module_docs/AssignDriverlessVehicles.md

 ## How the Module Works

 The module randomly assigns  value of 1 for driverless vehicle owned by the household and 0 for other household vehicles.
+Additionaly, the module identifies household that owns driverless vehicles and update the elderly population as eligible drivers.

 ## User Inputs